 - Decarboxylate around 7 grams of cannabis (a quarter ounce)

-- Take the milk off the heat, strain through a cheesecloth into the container of your choosing and set aside to cool to room temperature.
+- Remove milk from heat, strain through a cheesecloth into the container of your choosing and set aside to cool to room temperature.

 That’s it!
 It’s really that simple!